boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/column-chart.md

 #### Show value labels

-This allows you to toggle the visibility of value labels.
+This feature enables you to toggle the visibility of value labels.

 ![Value labels in chart](/static/assets/visualizing-data/visualization-widgets/images/column-chart/value-labels.png)